 Wellcome Trust 4 Year PhD Programme in Developmental Mechanisms

-5 Studentships Starting October 2015
+5 Studentships Starting October 2017

-Interviews to be held 26/27th January 2015
+Application Deadline 6 Jan 2017 Interviews to be held 23/24 January 2017

+Developmental biology is a remarkably cross-disciplinary area of biomedical research that spans traditional departmental boundaries and many different technologies, such as molecular biology, genetics, cell biology, imaging and bioinformatics.
 This field is increasingly significant in the era of readily available genome sequences, because functional studies of development are essential to decipher the roles of many genes, and will be invaluable if we are to reap the benefits of this wealth of new information.
 A major challenge now is to find more powerful, systematic and quantitative ways of investigating how this genetic information is translated into morphogenetic instructions, and to analyse how these instructions generate and are modulated by the forces that shape tissues and organs.
-Our PhD Programme embraces this challenge and offers a powerful opportunity to explore the mechanisms underlying key developmental processes.
+Our PhD programme embraces this challenge and offers a powerful opportunity to explore the mechanisms underlying key developmental processes

-During the first year student will:-
+Programme Outline During the first year students will:

-- perform laboratory rotations in three different participating groups working on at least two different experimental organisms
+- perform laboratory rotations in three different participating groups working on at least two different experimental organisms;

-- take an Impacts and Communications course that puts developmental research in context
+- take an Impacts and Communications course that puts developmental research in context;

 - learn a variety of techniques such as advanced imaging.

-Students are expected to choose a laboratory for their thesis research by June 2015, and will then write a research proposal for the PhD.
+Students are expected to choose a laboratory for their thesis research by June 2017, and will then write a research proposal for the PhD.
 Together with three rotation reports and a review essay, this proposal will be assessed for the MPhil degree.

 - Department of Biochemistry

 - Department of Physiology, Development and Neuroscience